High-resolution Multi-spectral Image Guided DEM Super-resolution using Sinkhorn Regularized Adversarial Network: Experiments and results analysis

-Figure \ref{fig2} demonstrates the qualitative analysis of our proposed method for patches of India.
-Compared to other approaches, SIRAN is able to highlight key features and retain the perceptual quality with respect to ground truth.
-ESRGAN also captures substantial structural information in its outcomes, however, it tends to produce artifacts and noise in the generated DEM which is depicted in Table \ref{tab:my-table} and Figure \ref{fig3}.
-In Figure \ref{fig20}, we have compared the outcomes for patches from outside India.
-As indicated before, compared to other baseline techniques, our method is able to generate higher resolution DEM in close proximity to the reference DEM despite having a different source domain.
-Although FDSR \cite{507} performed well for Indian patches, due to lack of generalization capability it introduces image details more prominently in the generated DEM for test patches outside India.
-In Figure \ref{fig4}, we demonstrate 3-D visualization of generated DEMs, corresponding to a region, where ground truth is unavailable.
-We compare it with available SRTM DEM, and clearly, our topographic view of generated DEM captures sharper features in mountainous regions as well as in the tributaries of the water basin area as shown in Figure \ref{fig4}.
+Figure \ref{fig:fig3} demonstrates the qualitative comparison of our proposed method, where SIRAN highlights key features and retains the perceptual quality with respect to ground truth showcasing its generalization capability.
+Although ESRGAN and FDSR perform well, ESRGAN tends to produce artifacts and noise while FDSR inpaints unnecessary image details in the generated HR DEMs in outside India data due to low generalization capability.
+The quantitative comparison presented with respect to RMSE (m), MAE (m), PSNR and SSIM in table \ref{tab:my-table} supports these observations.
+For both inside and outside India patches, our method captures HR structural details resulting in improvement of more than 24\% in RMSE and MAE, 8\% in SSIM, and 2dB in PSNR.
+Hence, both quantitative and qualitative analysis suggest that our proposed method SIRAN not only generate high-resolution DEM to the closest proximity of ground truth but also has superior generalization capability for out-of-domain samples.
+We further validate this by line-profile comparisons as shown in Figure \ref{fig:line} where we show SIRAN's low bias and close adherence to true elevation values.
+Additionally, in Figure \ref{fig:3D}, we demonstrate 3-D visualization of generated DEMs, corresponding to a region, where ground truth is unavailable.
+We compare it with available SRTM DEM, and clearly, our topographic view of generated DEM captures sharper features in mountainous regions as well as in the tributaries of the water basin area.
+Ablation studies related choice of different modules and loss functions are carried out in Appendix \S\ref{abl}.